salikadave/freshers-interview-checklist/operating_systems/os.md

 ## Operating Systems

-- If I have a 2 core CPU, can I run Word, Excel, Powerpoint and MS Paint simultaneously.
-Consequently, what concepts are involved?
+- If I have a 2 core CPU, can I run Word, Excel, Powerpoint and MS Paint simultaneously?
+Consequently, what concepts would be involved?
 - How is a command executed in the bash shell?
 - What is redirection in bash?
 - Code for thread deadlock
 - Deadlock resolution techniques
 - What is paging?
-- Virtual pages
+- What are virtual pages?
-- RAM
+- Explain RAM.
-- This is a dummy question